 In anemia, the red blood cells don't have enough hemoglobin.
 Common signs of lack of hemoglobin include pale skin, tongue, gums, and nail beds.

-Other signs and symptoms of anemia
+other signs and symptoms

 Other signs and symptoms of anemia can include:

-Signs and symptoms of iron-deficiency anemia
+signs and symptoms of iron-deficiency anemia

 Symptoms of iron-deficiency anemia include unusual cravings for nonfood items such as ice, dirt, paint, or starch.
 This craving for nonfood items is called pica.